5l1v3r1/pykit/README.md

 pykit
 =====

+Pykit is a package for a pluggable intermediate representations, that is higher level and easier to use than LLVM.
+You can think of it as a toolbox of several parts:

+    * an IR
+    * a number of builtin compiler analyses, transformations and optimizations
+    * a C and LLVM code generator
+    * a set of builtin opcodes

+Pykit ships with a set of builtin opcodes and types for which the compiler passes and code generator are defined.
+However, one is entirely free to use one's own opcodes, or mix higher level opcodes with lower level ones defined by pykit.

+For instance, flypy starts with a higher-level set of opcodes, and uses a number of passes from pykit while still using a good number of its own opcodes.
+For instance, when the IR is still untyped and there are abstract opcodes such as "retrieve this attribute from this object" is uses the dataflow pass to translate variable writes and reads into SSA.

-Pykit is a package for a pluggable intermediate representation, that is higher level and easier to use than LLVM.
-It allows pluggable compiler optimizations and custom opcodes, and aims to abstract over backends (e.g. C or LLVM), IR serialization and caching, debug information. exception handling and potentially GC root finding.
+In additionl to pluggable opcodes, the optimizations and passes are often pluggable, for instance the sparse conditional constant propagation pass is parameterized by a constant folder.
+The aim is flexibility and abstraction, i.e. to reduce the burden for new compilers to support multiple backends (e.g. C or LLVM), to serialize and cache IR, to generate debug information, exception handling and potentially GC root finding, and so forth.

-Pykit ships with a builtin set of opcodes, and has an IR verifier and interpreter for that set of operations.
+Pykit also has an IR verifier and interpreter for that set of operations.
 The IR is a function of basic blocks containing instructions (operations), similar to three-address code.
-It supports builtin variables and explicit SSA instructions through the dataflow and reg2mem passes.
+One can refer to the arguments as well as the uses of an instruction.

 Although pykit ships with builtin opcodes and passes, one is entirely free to use a custom set of opcodes, types and transformations.

-pykit:
+To summarize, pykit:

     * lowers and optimizes intermediate code
     * tries to be independent from platform or high-level language